 Some cite that the drivers aren’t making a lot of money because of a saturated market.
 This is probably true, there’s a ton more drivers out there now because of the demand.
 However, no study could be found that this is why there’s decreasing driver pay.

-Driving for Uber Part time Versus Full Time
+How much do Uber Drivers Make Part time Versus Full Time

 There is a general consensus among the full-time drivers that if others would just get on board, they could all do one great big strike and force Uber to increase the rates again.
 There’s argument after argument about this topic in Uber forums, with name-calling such as “UberSpy” or “Uber Snitch” if you don’t side with more striking.
 It has even escalated into threats like this: